WWII remains come home, brothers get to pay last respects

-PHILADELPHIA (AP) - For nearly 70 years, Dominic Ragucci believed the remains of his brother Emil had been swept out to sea during a World War II battle on a Pacific atoll.
+PHILADELPHIA (AP) - For nearly 70 years, Dominic Ragucci believed his brother Emil's body had been swept out to sea during a World War II battle on a Pacific atoll.

-But on Monday, Dominic, 86, and his brother Victor, 91, will stand on a tarmac in Philadelphia to greet Emil's remains as he finally makes it home.
+But on Monday, Dominic, 86, and his brother Victor, 91, stood on a tarmac in Philadelphia to greet Emil's remains as he finally made it home, accompanied from Atlanta by a Marine honor guard and then escorted to a funeral home by state police.

 Their mother, who died many years ago, had yearned for such a day.
 She had buried another son who died in the war and had always hoped Emil could be returned, too.